cllebrun/workshop-IBM-Cloud/labs/2.3 Lab Watson - Watson Visual Recognition/README.md

 11. Click the Test button of the General model panel.

 12. Click the Test tab of this model to upload an unlabeled image that Watson will examine to determine what insights can be gleaned from Watson's training of millions of images.

   <img src="./images/test-general.png"/>

-13. Locate your favorite image search tool to find test images, use your personal images or drag images from [Test images folder](https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.3%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab1%20-%20Test%20Images)
+13. Locate your favorite image search tool to find test images, use your personal images or drag images from the folder <a href="https://cllebrun.github.io/workshop-IBM-Cloud/labs/2.3%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab1%20-%20Test%20Images.zip" download="Lab1_1_test_images">Test images</a>

   <img src="./images/test-general-images.png"/>

 Notice it displays the confidence score (which is the statistical probability of this classification against other classifiers in this model).